BalajiDyavanpalli7030/Number-Guessing-Game/README.md

 - Flask for the backend
 - MySQL for data storage

+## Authentication and Game History

+- **Authentication System:** User authentication is handled securely using Flask-Bcrypt for password hashing.
+- **User Game History:** The application stores user game history, including details such as scores and game number in the database.

 ## Deployment

 The Number Guessing Game is deployed on Netlify.
 You can play it live at [https://0numberguessinggame.netlify.app/].